flyingsiying/flyingsiying.github.io/_posts/2017-10-09-webgis-kml.markdown

 objects, he needs to upload his KML somewhere before adding a `KMLLayer` layer.

-So, is there an option to show KMLs on a web app as easy as it is when someone drags a KML to Google Earth and the features will show up.
-A doable but time-consuming way to achieve this is to create our own KML parser.
-After parsing the KML, we can even have more flexibility in terms of handling those KML-formatted spatial objects.
+So, is there an option to show KMLs on a web app as easy as it is when someone drags a KML to Google Earth and let the feature show.
+A do-able but time-consuming way to achieve this is to create our own KML parser.
+After parsing the KML, we can even have more flexibility to handle those KML-formatted spatial objects.
-We can add them as whatever layers we want, depending on the data type.
+We can add them as whatever layers we want, depending on data type.

 Here is some practice I made.
-In my case, I compared two ways of handling a KML file that contains a `overlay` tag.
+In my case, I compared two ways of handling a KML file that contains an `overlay` tag.

 Demo 1 - Using [`KMLLayer`](https://developers.arcgis.com/javascript/3/jsapi/kmllayer-amd.html)
 ![](/images/demo/kml-by-url.gif)